 Basic Shopify

 To use the Basic Shopify plan, you will need to set up your own ecommerce store.
-It includes a Shopify-hosted store and blog functionality, with unlimited number of products, discount code features and a free SSL certificate for secure transactions.
+It includes a Shopify-hosted store and blog functionality, with an unlimited number of products, discount code features and a free SSL certificate for secure transactions.
 Available at £19/month if paid annually or £25/month if paid monthly.

 Shopify

-This is the standard Shopify plan which is priced at £49/month if paid annually or £65/month if paid monthly.
-It provides a wider variety of features to help scale your business, including professional reports, up to 1,000 inventory locations and 5 staff accounts.
+This is the standard Shopify plan, which is priced at £49/month if paid annually or £65/month if paid monthly.
+It provides a wider variety of features to help scale your business, including professional reports, up to 1,000 inventory locations, and 5 staff accounts.

 So what is Shopify Plus?